Creating a Network of Success: Community-Oriented Resources for Entrepreneurs

 BrainTrust Founders Studio

-If you are a Black woman founder in the beauty industry, BrainTrust Founders Studio offers access to the largest membership-based platform dedicated to Black founders of beauty and wellness companies.
+If you are a woman founder in the beauty industry, BrainTrust Founders Studio offers access to the largest membership-based platform dedicated to founders of beauty and wellness companies.
 This community is creating a global movement that’s reimagining the future of entrepreneurship by empowering diverse founders to start, grow, and accelerate profitable businesses — through community, mentorship, education, and capital.
-Started by Kendra Bracken-Ferguson, BrainTrust Founders Studio is all about seeing Black women win.
+Started by Kendra Bracken-Ferguson, BrainTrust Founders Studio is all about seeing women win.
 They offer access to a supportive network of entrepreneurs, as well as meetups, monthly virtual coffee chats, and webinars featuring industry leaders and influencers.

 Visible Hands Fellowship Programs

-Visible Hands acknowledges that women and people of color receive less than 5% of VC funding.
 As the organization states on its website: “It’s not a pipeline problem; it’s a resource problem.”
 Visible Hands focuses on the earliest stages of company building, where access to capital, resources, and connections are the biggest barriers for underrepresented founders.
 Among their many programs, VHNYC is a 10-week Founder Fellowship for early-stage, underrepresented founders building high-growth, tech and tech-enabled businesses.
 Through this hybrid program, you can join an exceptional cohort of 15 overlooked founders based in New York City.
 Along with a $10,000 business grant, fellows attend hands-on workshops and join a vibrant and uplifting in-person community that will unlock hybrid opportunities to connect digitally and meet IRL across the five boroughs.

-Facebook Groups
+Facebook and LinkedIn Groups

 Local Community Meetups

-If you enjoy engaging in person, reach out to your local libraries, community centers, womens' business centers, and universities and colleges to see if they offer networking and community events for local entrepreneurs.
+If you enjoy engaging in person, reach out to your local libraries, community centers, business centers, and universities and colleges to see if they offer networking and community events for local entrepreneurs.

 Can’t find anything locally?
 Start your own meetups!
 Put the word out in your community that you are eager to build a network of like-minded entrepreneurs and see who answers the call.
 The Nextdoor app is a great place to begin your local outreach.
 Sometimes the network you are looking for is right down the street.